Azure-Samples/ms-identity-javascript-angular-tutorial/5-AccessControl/2-call-api-groups/README.md

 Much of the specifics of implementing **RBAC** with **Security Groups** is the same with implementing **RBAC** with **App Roles** discussed in the [previous tutorial](../1-call-api-roles/README.md).
 In order to avoid redundancy, here we discuss particular issues that might arise with using the **groups** claim.

-### The Groups Overage claim
+### The Groups Overage Claim

 To ensure that the token size doesn’t exceed HTTP header size limits, the Microsoft Identity Platform limits the number of object Ids that it includes in the **groups** claim.

-If a user is member of more groups than the overage limit (**150 for SAML tokens, 200 for JWT tokens, 6 for single-page applications**), then the Microsoft identity platform does not emit the group IDs in the `groups` claim in the token.
+If a user is member of more groups than the overage limit (**150 for SAML tokens, 200 for JWT tokens, 6 for single-page applications using implicit flow**), then the Microsoft Identity Platform does not emit the group IDs in the `groups` claim in the token.
 Instead, it includes an **overage** claim in the token that indicates to the application to query the [MS Graph API](https://graph.microsoft.com) to retrieve the user’s group membership.

 > We strongly advise you use the [group filtering feature](#configure-your-application-to-receive-the-groups-claim-values-from-a-filtered-set-of-groups-a-user-may-be-assigned-to) (if possible) to avoid running into group overages.

-#### Create the Overage scenario for testing
+#### Create the Overage Scenario for testing

-1. You can use the [BulkCreateGroups.ps1](./AppCreationScripts/BulkCreateGroups.ps1) provided in the [App Creation Scripts](./AppCreationScripts/) folder to create a large number of groups and assign users to them.
-This will help test overage scenarios during development.
-You'll need to enter a user Object ID when prompted by the `BulkCreateGroups.ps1` script.
-If you would like to delete these groups, run the [BulkRemoveGroups.ps1](./AppCreationScripts/BulkRemoveGroups.ps1) after testing the overage scenario.
+1. You can use the `BulkCreateGroups.ps1` provided in the [App Creation Scripts](./AppCreationScripts/) folder to create a large number of groups and assign users to them.
+This will help test overage scenarios during development. :warning: Remember to change the user's **objectId** provided in the `BulkCreateGroups.ps1` script.

-When overage occurs, the user's ID and/or access token will not gave the **groups** claim.
-Instead, a new claim named **_claim_names** will appear.
-This confirms that the overage scenario is reproduced.

-When attending to overage scenarios, which requires a call to [Microsoft Graph](https://graph.microsoft.com) to read the signed-in user's group memberships, your app will need to have the [User.Read](https://docs.microsoft.com/graph/permissions-reference#user-permissions) and [GroupMember.Read.All](https://docs.microsoft.com/graph/permissions-reference#group-permissions) for the [getMemberGroups](https://docs.microsoft.com/graph/api/user-getmembergroups) API to execute successfully.
+> When attending to overage scenarios, which requires a call to [Microsoft Graph](https://graph.microsoft.com) to read the signed-in user's group memberships, your app will need to have the [User.Read](https://docs.microsoft.com/graph/permissions-reference#user-permissions) and [GroupMember.Read.All](https://docs.microsoft.com/graph/permissions-reference#group-permissions) for the [getMemberGroups](https://docs.microsoft.com/graph/api/user-getmembergroups) function to execute successfully.

-> :warning: For the overage scenario, make sure you have granted **Admin Consent** for the MS Graph API's **GroupMember.Read.All** scope (see the **App Registration** steps above).
+> :warning: For the overage scenario, make sure you have granted **Admin Consent** for the MS Graph API's **GroupMember.Read.All** scope for both the Client and the Service apps (see the **App Registration** steps above).

+##### Detecting group overage in your code by examining claims

+1. When you run this sample and an overage occurred, then you'd see the `_claim_names` in the home page after the user signs-in.
+1. We strongly advise you use the [group filtering feature](#configure-your-application-to-receive-the-groups-claim-values-from-a-filtered-set-of-groups-a-user-may-be-assigned-to) (if possible) to avoid running into group overages.

+1. In case you cannot avoid running into group overage, we suggest you use the following logic to process groups claim in your token.
+    1. Check for the claim `_claim_names` with one of the values being `groups`.
+This indicates overage.
+    1. If found, make a call to the endpoint specified in `_claim_sources` to fetch user’s groups.
+    1. If none found, look into the `groups`  claim for user’s groups.

+> You can gain a good familiarity of programming for Microsoft Graph by going through the [An introduction to Microsoft Graph for developers](https://www.youtube.com/watch?v=EBbnpFdB92A) recorded session.

 ##### Angular GroupGuard service